Lycosuchidae: Phylogeny

 Although Simorhinella has also been regarded as a lycosuchid since 2014, it has yet to be included in a phylogenetic analysis to test the family's potential monophyly.
 Notably, Abdala and colleagues in 2014 highlight that while Simorhinella possesses the diagnostic characteristics of Lycosuchidae, it also has several traits in its palate found in scylacosaurids but not seen in Lycosuchus.
 This raises the possibility that Lycosuchidae as currently recognised is paraphyletic relative to scylacosaurian therocephalians (Scylacosauridae + Eutherocephalia), with Simorhinella potentially closer to Scylacosauria.

-On the other hand, the Russian therocepalian Gorynychus was recovered as the sister taxon of Lycosuchus by Jun Liu and Abdala in 2019, effectively in a monophyletic Lycosuchidae (shown below, left).
+On the other hand, the Russian therocephalian Gorynychus was recovered as the sister taxon of Lycosuchus by Jun Liu and Abdala in 2019, effectively in a monophyletic Lycosuchidae (shown below, left).
 However, this result was only recovered under the majority rule consensus (i.e. it was not recovered in every iteration of the analysis), and it has only been recovered once since then.
 Indeed, most subsequent analyses of this dataset (such as Liu and Abdala, 2023, below right cladogram) have found Gorynychus to be placed intermediately between Lycosuchus and Scylacosauria (as would be the suggested position of Simorhinella).
 Gorynychus was also assigned to Lycosuchidae by Julia Suchkova and Valeriy Golubev in 2018, independently of these phylogenetic results, when they named G. sundyrensis.
 However, this was based entirely on anatomical similarities and was not supported by any phylogenetic analysis.